Mtooimt123/Challenge-/README.md

-# Challenge-
+alx-pre_course
-My first repository
+I am now a Alx student, rhis is my first repository as a full-stack engineer.